Plants & Animals

 What plants and animals do we monitor?

-LANL monitors both edible and non-edible plants and animals to determine whether Laboratory operations are impacting human health via the food chain, or to find contaminants that indicate they are being moved in the environment by such actions as animals burrowing in waste burial grounds, blowing dust, erosion by storm water, or movement through the food chain.
+LANL monitors both edible and non-edible plants and animals to determine whether Laboratory operations are impacting human health via the food chain, or to find chemicals that indicate they are being moved in the environment by such actions as animals burrowing in waste burial grounds, blowing dust, erosion by storm water, or movement through the food chain.

 LANL collects samples of various plants and animals, such as: